-- 1. Loosen the stem clamp bolts.
+- 1. Loosen the stem clamp bolt.

-- 2 Insert the handlebar into the stem
+- 2. Insert the handlebar into the stem.

-- 3. Tighten the stem clamp bolts securely.
+- 3. Tighten the stem clamp bolt securely.

 - 4. Check the handlebar for tightness.
-If you can move it forward or backward, the clamp bolts are not tight enough.
+If you can move it forward or backward, the clamp bolt is not tight enough.

 - 5. Check steering by straddling the front wheel and trying to turn the handlebar.
 If you can turn the handlebar without turning the front wheel.
 The stem is too loose.
 Align the handlebar with the front wheel.
-Retighten the stem pillar bolt to a torque of 15 ft lbs.
+Retighten the expander bolt (clockwise).